getrasa/OpenGL-Rendering-Engine/README.md

 # OpenGL-Rendering-Engine
 A simple rendering engine written in C++ and OpenGL.
 It support albedo, metallic, roughness and normal maps.
-It also allows for playing animations and even supports watching models in VR.
+It also allows for playing animations and even supports watching models in VR with the help of openVR library.
 It was experimental project so the code isn't optimal nor very clean.

 ##### Animation Showcase: